List of events at the O2 Arena: Professional wrestling

+The O2 Arena hosted its first All Elite Wrestling and New Japan Pro-Wrestling event, Forbidden Door, on 24 August 2025.

 Other events

 The O2 Arena held the Scout event Live 07 in 2007 to celebration of the centenary of the Scout movement.

 The O2 Arena hosted Andrew Reynolds Entrepreneurs Bootcamp – the largest conference event held to date at the venue.
 Andrew Reynolds Bootcamp broke a UK record with its innovative High Definition projection screen – not only the largest ever used at the O2 Arena – but also the largest indoor screen in the UK.
 Measuring around 34.5 metres by 12 metres, the huge screen formed the central part of a huge stage set for the Entrepreneurs event which was provided by smyle.co.uk.

-The 02 Arena has also held Hillsong Conference every year since 2014.
+The O2 Arena has also held Hillsong Conference every year since 2014.